Skip to main content

 Exception Handling with try/except

-Python provides four key tools:
+Python provides four key tools for handling exceptions:

 • try